 Although you should definitely consider taxes when making your decision, you should consider other factors too—like your saving and spending habits.

 But if you are committed to saving for retirement and want to avoid the temptation of accessing those savings earlier, an RRSP is the wise choice.
 The tax consequences of withdrawing RRSP funds can be significant, so it’s always best to leave those savings untouched until you’ve retired.
-For this reason, the inflexibility of an RRSP might be better for you even if the numbers point to a TFSA.
+For this reason, the inflexibility of an RRSP might be better for you even if the numbers make a TFSA look tempting.

-The types of accounts in which you hold your investments can be just as important as the investments themselves.
-If you’re interested in learning more about investing and what options are best for you and your financial goals, call our Wealth Advice Centre at 1-888-282-3863.
+RRSPs and TFSAs are great examples of how the types of accounts in which you hold your investments can be just as important as the investments themselves.
+If you’re interested in learning more about investing and what options are best for you and your financial goals, call our Wealth Advice Centre at 1-855-541-4387.
 Our advisors are here to help guide you through your investing journey and find a solution that suits your needs.